New Online Education Series is based on the successful in-person AIA+2030 Professional Series

 The AIA+2030 Online Series will have the potential to reach more than 80,000 professionals in geographically diverse regions in all 286 AIA Chapters worldwide, providing them with the knowledge needed to achieve the 2030 Challenge targets.

-The second and third courses of the AIA+2030 Online Series will be released this fall, with the full series available by June of 2018.
+The second and third courses of the AIA+2030 Online Series will be released this fall, with the full series available by the end of 2016.